gantFDT/icraft/README.md

 #### Do I need programming knowledge to use iCraft Editor?
 No programming knowledge is required to use iCraft Editor.
 It's not just for architecture design but can be used in any scenario requiring structural relationship expression.

-#### Is iCraft Editor completely free to use?
-Online use of iCraft Editor is completely free.

 #### Can I integrate designed 3D scenes into my other projects?
 You can use iCraft Player for project integration to display 3D scenes, create element interactions, and animate effects.
 For details, please refer to [iCraft Player](https://github.com/gantFDT/icraft/blob/main/player-react.README.md)